Internet-Hyena/hhh-transcript/src/chapter3.md

 <p class="vriska">VRISKA (sad): God, you're insuffera8le!!!!!!!!</p>
 <p class="vriska">VRISKA: I had one place I was supposed to feel safe.</p>
-<p class="vriska">VRISKA (adult angry): Why did you h8ve to 8e everything wrong with the w8rld, rolled into one terri8le monster?</p>
+<p class="vriska">VRISKA (angry): Why did you h8ve to 8e everything wrong with the w8rld, rolled into one terri8le monster?</p>
 <p class="mindmom">The spider has no answer to that.
 She has never once thought of her own n8ture.
 She has only ever lived and devoured.</p>

 ![Momfang, thinking, annoyed.](./images/3/characters/mindmom/momfang_back.webp)